 As an artist, I often talk to other creative minds and discover that most of them struggle.
 They don’t struggle with the fact that they can make amazing, beautiful things, but they cannot grasp the concept that they can live of off their creations.
-Many people think it is impossible to make a career as an artist, which is where the term “starving artist” comes from.
+Many people think it is impossible to make a career or even make money as an artist, which is where the term “starving artist” comes from.
 Artists should only starve because they are hungry with passion and unrelenting drive, not because they cannot make money.

 After going to college, I decided most creatives never get the business training they need in order to have a career.
 Most artists struggle with it, but it’s not hard at all.
 If you break everything down, it’s as easy as the following four steps.

 This is a no-brainer.
 Most artists can do this in their sleep, but the catch is making things that people actually want.
 Don’t make things to copy off of others or steal ideas.
 No one will buy what they can already find somewhere else.
 Be unique with your talent.
 Also, make LOTS of it.
 More inventory = More $$$.
 The more you have for a specific (or even more than one) niche, the easier it will fly off the shelves.
 Think of ways to change colors or other little things that can take the artwork that you’ve already done and make it brand spankin’ new again.

 2 – Add a Price Tag

 Another step that may seem simple, but artists overlook.
 People want to buy things with a price.
 You can display your art all day all over the place, but no one will want it because there’s not actual price listed.
 Adding a price when you post or show off your artwork simply says “Here is what I think it is worth, which includes the time, materials, and effort I’ve put into this piece”.
 You can mark it up as much as you want depending on what it may be, but feel free to haggle with your customer.
 If they really want it and are sticking to a budget, be nice, mark a few bucks off and give it to them, which leads into the next step.